 If you have scheduled lecture capture or are the registered course leader and have lecture captures scheduled for you, the Echo360 system will recognise you as the owner of this content.

-- Click on the media icon (either the video or presentation) and select Make unavailable or Available depending on its current state.
+- Click on the green/grey media icon (either the video or presentation) and select Make unavailable or Make Available depending on its current state and what you would like it to be.

 Note that you can set the availability according to date.